anoma/nspec/docs/tutorial/engines/index.juvix.md

         each one holding at least one hash
         (later we can add new hashes).

 Note that we have chosen to call the local data of engine instances—still undefined-_engine environment_[^6].
 The core reason is that we want to "reserve" the word `state` for the state of the "global" labelled transition system (LTS) that we will cover next.

+Finally,
+the "full" global state of any Anoma instance is modeled as an engine set, a set of messages in transit, and one local clock for each engine environment in the engine set.

+??? todo "juvix code for global state"

+    a record with

+    set

+    : the set of engine environments

+    clocks

+    : a map from engine names / environments to Time

+    messages in transit

+    : a set of messages (not a list)---should be a stream, theoretically

 In broad terms,
 the LTS describes endows "engine systems" with step-wise dynamics